-Boston College and the Shea Center for Entrepreneurship present TechTrek West, an award-winning course combining classroom learning on the BC campus with a week-long field study to Silicon Valley.
-The course involves some 20 master-class sessions with senior executives, entrepreneurs, and venture partners (nearly all sessions are led by successful BC alumni at firms from Apple to Zynga).
+Boston College and the Shea Center for Entrepreneurship present TechTrek, a course combining classroom learning on the BC campus with a field study to innovative cities nationally and internationally.
+The courses involve some 25 master-class sessions with senior executives, entrepreneurs, and venture partners (nearly all sessions are led by successful BC alumni at firms from Apple to AirBnB).
 Students study tech industry strategy and competition, entrepreneurship, and venture finance, examining how firms go from startup to blue chip.

 Undergraduate TechTrek West (ISYS3205) is competitively admitted, and is open to all BC undergraduates in all schools, sophomores to seniors.
 Any undergraduate who has completed a full year (two semesters) of courses at Boston College is eligible to apply for Undergraduate TechTrek West.
-Applications are posted, and selection takes place the mid to late October 2018.
+Applications are posted, and selection takes place mid to late October 2021.
 Classroom study is in the first half of spring semester, and the field study is held during undergraduate spring break.

 Interested in hosting a company visit?
 Email email@example.com